 -

-The Message: Wearing an unbranded, custom-tailored merino wool polo with high-end chinos tells a client, "I am highly successful, but I am focused on the numbers and the asset, not on showing off."
+The Message: Wearing an unbranded, custom-fitted merino wool polo tells a client, "I am successful, but my focus is on the numbers and the property, not on showing off."

 -